codingo/codingo.github.io/_posts/2017-07-25-Decompiling-CSharp-By-Example-with-Cracknet.markdown

 {% endhighlight %}

 ## Debug and reveal the flag
-We then tell dnSpy that we want to debug our modified application to be presented with the flag:
+We then run our patched application within dnSpy to reveal the flag:

 ![dnSpy Decompile Main]({{ site.url }}/assets/2017-07-25-CrackNet/9-FlagReveal.PNG)